 Location: Alhambra, California, United States

-Dr. Mayer first pursued an education with California State University, San Francisco, where he obtained a Bachelor of Arts in 1964.
+Dr. Mayer first pursued an education with San Francisco State University, where he obtained a Bachelor of Arts in 1964.
 He continued his studies with the aforementioned school, receiving a Master of Arts in 1969.
 He later joined the University of Southern California, earning a PhD in 1987.
-A veteran of the United States Army, he has also completed postgraduate coursework internationally with the University of Oxford and Humboldt University of Berlin, and he has been certified as a legal assistant by the University of California Los Angeles.
+A veteran of the United States Army, he has also completed postgraduate coursework internationally with Oxford University, England and Humboldt University of Berlin, Germany, and he has been certified as a legal assistant by the School of Law, University of California, Los Angeles.
 Dr. Mayer is considered an expert in German and American relations during the Cold War.
-He considers the highlight of his career to be receiving a grant from the John F. Kennedy Presidential Life Library Foundation to write a book on Mr. Kennedy.
+He is the author of the book, “Adenauer and Kennedy: A Study in German-American Relations, 1961-1963,” which can be found in over 300 libraries worldwide.
+Dr. Mayer also served as the Southern California coordinator for the prestigious American Council on Germany.
+Given his expertise in Cold War German-American relations, he lectured in three German universities, including Freiburg University on his book topic.
+He considers the highlight of his career to be receiving a grant from the John F. Kennedy Presidential Library Foundation to write a book on Mr. Kennedy.

 For more information, please visit: